trustedanalytics/atk/module-loader/README.md

 2. Modules that are a member-of other modules.
 The member-of relationship means the modules will be combined at runtime into a single module definition with a single classloader.
-This is used when Spark plugins are spread accross multiple modules that will need to share the same runtime environment.
+This is used when Spark plugins are spread across multiple modules that will need to share the same runtime environment.

 ```
 atk.module {